13413j1j13j5315n13/FollowerV2/README.md

 	* E -> Enter entrance
 	* P -> Enter portal
 	* QIPick -> Pick quest item
+	* H -> All followers will write "/hideout NAME" into the chatbox.
+NAME is the follower's name
 	* Del -> Delete this user from the list
 	* Hovering over object and clicking "Ctrl+X" (e.g. Ctrl+1) will command the follower to click on that object (click on WP, pickup items etc.)
+	* Aggr -> Follower is aggressive and will attack if attack skills defined.
+Follower will NOT attack at all if this is off.
+		* Useful in maps to quickly set between "follow only" and "follow and attack"
+		* E.g. follower will cast non-stop Summon Raging Spirits in a Blight map, for relocation you set this off.
+On a new place you set this back on.
 1. All:
 	* Entrance -> Command all to enter entrance
 	* Portal -> Command all to enter portal
 	* PickQuestItem -> Command all to pick quest items
+	* LEader's H -> All followers will write "/hideout NAME" where NAME is leader's name

 ## Troubleshoot